AdaCore/spark2014/lrm/source/subprograms.rst

 #.
 Goals to be met by language feature:

-   * It shall be possible to specify the dependency relation - that is, which outputs are dependent on which inputs - that is met by a given subprogram.
+   * **Requirement:** It shall be possible to specify the dependency relation - that is, which outputs are dependent on which inputs - that is met by a given subprogram.

-     *Rationale: To allow provision of at least the same functionality as SPARK 2005 and to allow modular analysis.*
+     **Rationale:** To allow provision of at least the same functionality as SPARK 2005 and to allow modular analysis.

-   * It shall be possible to refer to both global data and formal parameters in the dependency relation.
+   * **Requirement:** It shall be possible to refer to both global data and formal parameters in the dependency relation.

-     *Rationale: The inputs and outputs are given by both the global data and the formal parameters.*
+     **Rationale:** The inputs and outputs are given by both the global data and the formal parameters.

-   * It shall be possible to assume an implicit dependency relation on functions and so an explicit statement shall not be required.
+   * **Requirement:** It shall be possible to assume an implicit dependency relation on functions and so an explicit statement shall not be required.

-     *Rationale: this is typical usage and saves effort.*
+     **Rationale:** this is typical usage and saves effort.

 #.
 Constraints: